 The DUHS Patient and Family Education Governance Council helps ensure our patient education materials are consistent and best meet the needs of all our patients by using the best practices of health literacy.

 DUHS requires that the committee review and approve all patient education materials before they are finalized.
 The group meets on the second Wednesday of each month to consider submitted materials.
-If you have a piece that needs review, please send the text and design document to Margaret Sturdivant and Elizabeth Callis.
+If you have a piece that needs review, please send the text and design document to Margaret Sturdivant and Mary Susan Moss.
 Pam Edwards and Gail Shulby are co-chairs of the DUHS Patient Education Governance Council.

 In addition to the committee's review, patient education materials should adhere to our Duke Health brand standards.
 Below are a few helpful tips related to branding and style guidelines for patient education materials.